Incoherent Approximation of Leakage in Quantum Error Correction: Additional STA simulation data

 In Fig.~\ref{fig:leakage-def} we study the leakage added DEFs.
-Again, notice that the RPA (right panel) appears to wash out certain coherent effects.
-In particular, the RPA groups all data in two classes; the four central measure qubits (top four curves), and the four boundary qubits (lower four curves).
-The asymmetry in the left panel is therefore due to coherent effects not captured by the RPA.
+Again, notice that the STA (right panel) appears to wash out certain coherent effects.
+In particular, the STA groups all data in two classes; the four central measure qubits (top four curves), and the four boundary qubits (lower four curves).
+The asymmetry in the left panel is therefore due to coherent effects not captured by the STA.

 We emphasize here again that this model of strong CZ leakage overestimates coherent effects expected from recent experiments (e.g. \cite{scaling_SC_Google_2022}).
-Below we show that for more physically chosen parameters, that the RPA does more accurately reproduce the statistics of interest.
+Below we show that for more physically chosen parameters, that the STA does more accurately reproduce the statistics of interest.